Buprenorphine

 - Buprenorphine is an opioid medicine available on prescription from your doctor.

-- Buprenorphine is used for the treatment of severe pain.
-It is also used in treatment plans for heroin dependence (and other opioid dependence).
+- Buprenorphine is also prescribed for the treatment of severe pain.

-- Buprenorphine is associated with potentially serious side effects and should be used under the close supervision of your doctor.
+- Buprenorphine can cause serious side effects and should only be used under close supervision of a doctor.

 What is buprenorphine?